gohugoio/hugo/content/content-management/shortcodes.md

 ```
 {{% /output %}}

-{{% note "Syntax Highlighting" %}}
+{{% note "More on Syntax Highlighting" %}}
-For more information on your options for adding syntax-highlighted code blocks to your website, see [Syntax Highlighting](/developer-tools/syntax-highlighting/).
+To see even more options for adding syntax-highlighted code blocks to your website, see [Syntax Highlighting](/developer-tools/syntax-highlighting/) in Developer Tools.
 {{% /note %}}

 ### `instagram`